-This is a special provision made by the administrators of ACT, making the process of registering highly flexible.
-Although registering through Standby testing is an option it is not added as a mode of registering since this has to be used only at discretion.
+This is a special provision made by the test administrators to make the process of registering highly flexible.
+Although registering through Standby testing is an option, it is not added as a mode of registering since this has to be used only at discretion.

 Things to remember